CLOSE X

 Continuing my search for things to see the next day, I found myself in Piazza Alighieri Dante.
 It is the commercial center of Lugano’s old city.
 Home to a department store and several other chain stores.
 It’s much larger than the other little piazzas I had visited.
 However, despite its modernity, it was still much older than the historical areas of many American cities.

-At a small stand in the middle of the piazza, I watched two men roasting fresh chestnuts.
+I watched two men roasting fresh chestnuts at a small stand in the middle of the piazza.
 One was cooking them over a fire in a bin, the other carefully measuring bags of marroni on a scale.
-I surmised they must be pretty popular based on the long line of people waiting to buy a bag.
+Based on the long line of people waiting to buy a bag, I surmised they must be pretty popular.

 Around the corner, I found a little crêpe shop.
 Next to it was an equally small butcher shop with an entire piglet in its window.
 Alongside it was a chicken with its head and neck still attached.

-I thought it quite odd until I remembered hearing about a Swiss law that required butchers to leave some form of animal identification.
+I thought it quite odd until I remembered hearing about a Swiss law requiring butchers to leave some animal identification.
 Supposedly, at one time, a scandal rocked Switzerland when some butchers sold cats as rabbits.
 Ugh.

 a woman standing beneath a huge fresco in an old church